-Civil Partnerships came into operation in the United Kingdom in December 2005.
-A civil partnership is the means by which a same sex couple can register their relationship.
-In many ways it is similar to a marriage, carrying many of the same laws, only under a different name.
+Civil partnerships came into operation in the United Kingdom in December 2005.
+A civil partnership is in many ways similar to a marriage, carrying many of the same laws, only under a different name.
 Unfortunately though, just like marriages, Civil Partnerships don’t always work out.

-For one of the parties to request a civil partnership dissolution, the partnership must have been registered for over one year.
-Just like with a divorce, the person requesting the dissolution must provide evidence to show that the relationship has irretrievably broken down.
+For one of the parties to request a dissolution, the partnership must have been registered for over one year.
+Just as with a divorce, the person requesting the dissolution must provide evidence to show that the relationship has irretrievably broken down.

 The most common reason for a dissolution is that the other party has been unreasonable.
 Some of the reasons that can be given for unreasonable behaviour include physical or mental abuse, financial irresponsibility, a dependence on drugs or alcohol, or sexual unfaithfulness.

 The other main reason for a civil partnership dissolution is if the couple have been apart for a certain amount of time.
 If they have lived apart for two years and both parties agree, or for five years and only one party agrees, it is likely the dissolution will be granted.
 If one partner has deserted the other for more than two years without a good reason, this is also grounds for a dissolution.